tpascarella/sr50/docs/problems.md

 We have access to Google (and this website), and these options can provide infinitely better service, at substantially lower cost than *"the professionals"*.

+### - You really don't need them

+Personal finance is not a black box of information that is being withheld by elitist financial advisors.

+Everything you need to know can be freely found online.
+You don't need to *pay* someone to teach this stuff to you.

 ## Well Intentioned, Bad Advice

-Most Americans are horrible on all of the [KPIs](kpis/index.md) that matter.
-As a result **none of them are qualified to offer you financial advice.**
+Almnost all Americans have single digit Savings Rates and little to no Runway.
+On the two most important KPIs in personal finance, almost everyone is *awful.* As a result **none of these people are qualified to offer you financial advice.**

-A lot of them try to, usually out of good intentions, but they are not doing you much of a service.
+Many of them attempt to out of good intentions, but they're not doing you much of a service.

 :::caution